Daryes/rundeck-dependencies-plugin/README.md

 Module: Wait for / Job
 ======
-This module is a workflow step.
+This module is in the workflow category when adding a step.
-It allows to handle a dependency, or link, to another job, waiting until its his execution complete with a specific status.
+It'll give the possible to set a dependency, or link, to another job, waiting until his execution is complete with a specific status.

 Available modes
 ------
-* blocking mode : wait for a job until it is finished, even if it will be started much after, or if the end of the internal flow is reached.
+* blocking mode (hardlink): wait for a job until it is finished, even if started much later.
-This mode allow to
-launch multiples jobs in parallel, the dependencies will take care of the order.
+This allows to launch multiple jobs in parallel, the dependencies taking take care of the order.

-* non-blocking mode: in the case of a conditional job that isn't executed each time, the module will wait only if the job has been started previously and is still running, or already finished in the current flow.
+* non-blocking mode (softlink): the module will wait only if the job has been started previously and is still running, or already finished in the current flow.
 Otherwise, skip the dependency step without error.
+This use is specific for handling the presence of conditional jobs that arent executed each time.
-A job with a step using this mode might require another step in blocking mode, to ensure the global order is respected.
+to ensure the global order is respected in the flow, a job might require another waiting step in blocking mode.

 In both modes, the module will keep waiting if the target job is finished but without the required status (success or error)